TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Set-JcSdkSystem.md

 # Set-JcSdkSystem

 ## SYNOPSIS
-This endpoint allows you to update a system.
+This endpoint allows you to set a system.

 #### Sample Request
 ```